Building back Golden State salmon

 A statewide stronghold strategy

 Wild Salmon Center worked with public and partners to identify the state’s best wild salmon rivers — salmon strongholds.
 The state of California has since formally recognized strongholds throughout the state, including the Smith; Salmon/Mid Klamath; Mattole; South Fork Eel; Mill, Deer, and Butte Creeks (in the middle Sacramento); Big Sur; and Santa Clara river systems.
-Together, these watersheds represent less than 5% of the state’s land area, but contain roughly 70% of its remaining salmon and steelhead diversity.
+Together, these watersheds represent less than five percent of the state’s land area, but contain roughly 70 percent of its remaining salmon and steelhead diversity.

 WSC is working with our partners, including CalTrout, for increased resources and proactive policy for these strongholds, which are critical to conserve and restore the state’s best salmon runs.

 People in the Pacific Northwest love spring Chinook.
 All communities of fishers prize them for their fatty flavor.
 Tribal communities celebrate them with First Salmon rituals—marking the annual renewal of life-giving salmon runs.
 And because spring Chinook spawn and die in headwater streams, these fish deliver important nutrients high up in river systems.

 Over the last several years, Wild Salmon Center has been closely involved with research that shows how spring Chinook are genetically unique from their fall run cousins.

 This has major implications for the Klamath River, where greater Chinook salmon diversity has been severely eroded by habitat destruction, disease, and drought.
 Various Klamath runs have dwindled to a few hundred fish.